Winter 2026 NANAIMO | Spring 2026 VICTORIA

 02 / Teaching & Guided Practices

 Heart-centered rituals and imaginative practices will nourish the soul of your writing and rekindle your connection with the writer within.
+Our practices are trauma informed, respect different faiths and cosmologies, and are intended to bring roots and honey to your writing life.

 03 / Dedicated Writing Time